 Back to School is a phrase that brings both delight and frustration.
 There is a certain level of excitement at making a fresh start, but there is also a nagging twinge of sadness at the prospect of another summer gone.
 There is also the dread of the beginning of the year chaos.
-You know what I’m talking about…the paperwork, the procedures, and the expectations.
+You know what I’m talking about…the paperwork, the procedures, and teaching classroom expectations.
 Every year, it’s the same emotional roller coaster.

 This year, start your school year strong by following three steps…